-As always, I would recommend creating a System Restore Point just in case you can rollback to current state if something goes wrong.
+As always, I would recommend creating a System Restore Point just in case you can roll back to the current state if something goes wrong.

-One of the main causes of this error is the KB3064209Windows Update.
+One of the main causes of this error is KB3064209.
 This update is responsible for updating the CPU Microcode for processors made by Intel.
 So, if you do not use Intel processors, you need not try this fix.

 Let us first make this clear that in this solution, C:\ partition is referred to as the OS Partition, H:\ partition is referred to as the USB Pen Drive.

-Now, press WINKEY + X button combo or right-click on the Start button and click on Command Prompt (Admin) or just search for cmd in the Cortana search box, right click on the Command Prompt icon and click on Run as Administrator.
+Now, press the WINKEY + X button combo or right-click on the Start button and click on Command Prompt (Admin) or just search for cmd in the Cortana search box, right-click on the Command Prompt icon and click on Run as Administrator.
 Click on Yes for the UAC or User Account Control prompt that you get.
 Then, the Command Prompt window will finally be open.

 Now, type in the following command,